jakerudolph/matlab_standards/matlab_standards.md

 ## Using the Error Function

 **Description:** In the algorithmic function, when an error is detected, code **SHOULD** immediately (on the next line after you detected the error) issue a message using the Matlab "error" function.
 The error() function's first argument should be the aforementioned message code string, and the second a more descriptive explanation.
-In every other (non-callback method), especially API methods, use "throw(exception)."
+In every other (non-callback) method, especially API methods, use "throw(exception)".
 That is, whenever the program can't go on because of a functional problem, for example, you detect from EPICS that a wire is stuck, call error().
 The method should also lprintf what happened.

 **Rationale:** This function is built in to Matlab and automatically captures information about the error, storing information in an MException class data structure which can be thrown if desired.
 Using this function helps standardize error reporting and is already familiar to users of Matlab.